Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

-Summing these components, we obtain the unified model for the system's total key consumption:
+where each node communicates with $N-1$ peers.
+As consequence, we obtain the unified model for the total key consumption given by

-This equation explicitly reveals that consumption scales linearly with throughput $T$ but quadratically ($\mathrm{O}(N^2)$) with network size $N$.
+It reveals that consumption scales linearly with throughput $T$ but quadratically with network size $N$.

-It is worth noting that the proposed Dual-Key Stratification introduces a minimal overhead.
-Since Evidence Keys are batched and Consensus Keys are consumed per-block, the additional consumption is approximately $\Delta K \approx 1/B$.
-With $B=2500$, this overhead is negligible ($0.04\%$).
-Therefore, we utilize Eq.~(\ref{eq:demand_final}) as the baseline demand model.
+Of note, the proposed dual-key stratification may bring a minimal overhead.
+Since evidence keys are batched and consensus keys are consumed per-block, the additional consumption is approximately $\Delta K \approx 1/B$.
+For example, taking $B=2500$ for $\Delta K \approx0.04\%$, the overhead can be negligible.
+As a result, we utilize Eq.~(\ref{eq:demand_final}) as the baseline of demand model.